secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

   - [ ] e.g. should there be constants like "SCC_TOP_SECRET_LATEST" and "SCC_TOP_SECRET_LATEST".
   - [ ] And like "SCC_TOP_SECRET_LATEST.AES" which points always to the latest Secure Crypto Config definition for AES parameters.
 - [ ] TODO how should cryptography implementations, that implement/support SCC, generate the parameters?
-- [ ] What kind of parameters can be chosen based on the Secure Crypto Config? => E.g. Should be all except the plaintext and the key for encryption algorithms.
+- [x] What kind of parameters can be chosen based on the Secure Crypto Config? => E.g. Should be all except the plaintext and the key for encryption algorithms.
 Also many parameters can be generated based on cryptographically secure random numbers.
-- [ ] TODO The Secure Crypto Config Interface should include a performance evaluation mode which evaluates the performance of each configuration and returns a prioritized list for each configuration.
+- [x] TODO The Secure Crypto Config Interface should include a performance evaluation mode which evaluates the performance of each configuration and returns a prioritized list for each configuration.
 E.g. cf. [Libpasta Tuning](https://libpasta.github.io/advanced/tuning/)

-Parameters and algorithms should be referenced within the implementation with the help of their unique name inside the IANA registry.

-It should be possible to have user specified parameters such as the key/nonce length explicitly given by the user, but also a performance mode which makes an evaluation for each configuration and give back a prioritized list for each configuration.
-In this way it is possible to select parameters depending on systems properties.
-Such a parameter choice would be beneficial e.g. in the case of [Argon2](https://tools.ietf.org/html/draft-irtf-cfrg-argon2-03) in which one parameter for the memory usage must be given.
-This choice should be chosen on the base of the corresponding system.
-That kind of parameter selection can be seen e.g. in  [Libpasta Tuning](https://libpasta.github.io/advanced/tuning/), which returns a secure parameter set depending on executed evaluations.

 # Cryptography Library Implementation Specification